 The Gambling Act 2005 - a brief guide

-The Gambling Act 2005 came into force in September 2007.
-The Act comprehensively updated existing gambling laws that were several decades old, providing new powers and protections for both new and old forms of gambling.
+The Gambling Act 2005 regulates gambling and gaming providing powers and protections for both new and old forms of gambling.
+Fundamental to the act are three licensing objectives:

-• Keeping gambling crime free
+• keeping gambling crime free

-• Making sure that gambling is fair and open
+• making sure that gambling is fair and open

-• Protecting children and vulnerable adults
+• protecting children and vulnerable adults

 These are underpinned by:

-• Social responsibility and protection of the public, especially children and the vulnerable.
+• social responsibility and protection of the public, especially children and the vulnerable.

-This remains the top priority.
+This remains the top priority:

-• Close, open and consultative working with all stakeholders - the industry; faith, belief and community groups; researchers; those dealing day to day with problem gamblers.
+• close, open and consultative working with all stakeholders - the industry; faith, belief and community groups; researchers; those dealing day to day with problem gamblers

 The Act covers two main activities:

-• Providing facilities for gambling
+• providing facilities for gambling

-• Using premises for gambling
+• using premises for gambling

 Anyone engaged in either of the above two activities must hold the appropriate permission.
 Permission may come from a licence, permit, or registration granted according to the Act, or from an exemption given by the Act.